 Daybeds work so perfectly (via)

-Whether the daybed is lean or upholstered the impact in a room is special and inviting.Regardless of the architecture these pieces can always make a statement and have a home in a well designed environment.
+Whether the daybed is lean or upholstered the impact in a room is special and inviting.Formations produces a real beauty and regardless the architecture these pieces always make a statement and tend to make themselves at home in any well designed environment.

 A show stopper – perfection. (via)

-There is a daybed we use constantly in many fabrications and furniture plans.
+This daybed we have used in many fabrications and furniture plans.
 It is simple yet elegant, and most of all, comfortable.
-Check out Crate and Barrel’s fabulous piece.
+Check out this fabulous piece at Crate and Barrel.

 This is a stunning piece! (via)

 Do you have a daybed in your home?
-Have you used it outside of a bedroom?
-As a functional piece in the family room or living room?
-What do you think?
+Have you used it as a functional piece for the family room or living room?